Your travel expert

 Target birds: Andean Condor, Perija Brush-Finch, Perija Thistletail, Perija Tapaculo and Perija Metaltail, Perijá (Rufous) Antpitta (SSP), Great Thrush, Rufous Spinetail, Band-tailed Guan, Streak-backed Canastero, Yellow-bellied Chat-Tyrant, Loungamere's Sunangel, Mountain Velvetbreast, Tyrian Metaltail, Golden-bellied Starfrontlet, White-throated Toucanet, Crimson-mantled Woodpecker, Lacrymose Mountain-Tanager, Mountain and Gray-breasted Wood-Wrens, Chestnut-breasted Chlorophonia, White-browed Spinetail, Paramo Seedeater, Blue-backed Conebill, Highland Tinamou, Rufous-breasted Chat-tyrant , Hooded Mountain-Tanager, Streak-throated Bush-Tyrant

-This morning we can rest around our lodge and take advantage of the watering holes and feeders for a photographic session.
-We will also be able to return to the high areas of the Cordillera to complete our observations of species or to do some photography.
-The fauna here is just as diverse: spectacled bear, capuchin monkey, agouti, howler monkey, but also amphibians and of course reptiles.
-The flora, an essential element of the ecology of these isolated biotopes, is just as endemic as its avifauna, the great biological dispersers.
+This morning, we can rest around our lodge and take advantage of the feeding areas for some photography.
+We will also be able to return to the high areas of the Cordillera for any species we’re missing.
+And it’s not just the birdlife that is diverse here: spectacled bears, capuchin monkeys, agouti, howler monkeys, amphibians, and reptiles are all possible.
+The flora, an essential element of the ecology of these isolated biotopes, is just as endemic as its avifauna.

 Dinner and overnight at the same accommodation.